netrc/jekyll-now/_drafts/2017-12-19-The-Last-Jedi.md

 Luke's ending - seriously, given Carrie's death, don't know why you just don't swap out the death's.
 Leia's sacrifice jolts Luke to come back; Luke comes back and reluctantly takes on the mantle.

 Leia 'skywalking' - silly but very happy.
-My take: She was knocked unconscious, woke up, and force'd herself back.
-Almost makes sense.
-But emotionally very satisfying.
+My take: She was knocked unconscious, woke up, and Force'd herself back.
+Almost makes sense but emotionally very satisfying.
 And, in a way, important to finally show that the other Skywalker twin did indeed have some strong force powers.
+Many of us have been waiting to see Leia's special Force powers for 30-some years.

 Snoke backstory - One thing to not care about Phasma backstory, but Snoke?
 Serkis and CGI were great.
 Now what?
 Wonderful move to subvert the expectations, but couldn't we have some sort of backstory?